Channels

 Channels define where notifications are delivered.
 Configure them via the UI, CLI, or API to route events to:

-- Slack: Receive messages in specific channels for approvals or alerts.
+- Slack: receive messages in specific channels for approvals or alerts

-- HTTP Webhooks: Programmatically process events with custom logic (e.g., auto-approve deployments during business hours).
+- HTTP Webhooks: process events programmatically with custom logic (e.g., auto-approve deployments during business hours)

 Go to Platform settings > Notifications > Channels and click + New channel.